MicrosoftDocs/azure-docs/articles/storage/common/monitor-storage.md

 Platform metrics and the Activity log are collected automatically, but you must create a diagnostic setting to collect resource logs or forward them outside of Azure Monitor.
 See [Create diagnostic setting to collect platform logs and metrics in Azure](../../azure-monitor/platform/diagnostic-settings.md) for the detailed process for creating a diagnostic setting using the Azure portal, CLI, or PowerShell.

 When you create a diagnostic setting, you'll need to choose the type of storage that you want to enable logs for (blob, queue, table, file) or you can choose the storage account to enable logs for them all.
 If you create the diagnostic setting in the Azure Portal, you can select the resource from a list.
 If you use PowerShell or the Azure CLI, you'll need to use the resource ID of the storage type.
-To find the resource ID for each type of storage, see [Resource ID for a storage account](monitor-storage-reference.md#resource-ids-storage-account).
+You can find the resource ID in the **Properties** page of your storage account in the Azure portal.

 You'll also have to specify which categories of operations to collect logs for.
 The categories for Azure Storage are listed in the following table: